US wants a recall of 67 million airbag inflators, but the manufacturer disagrees

 Included in that recall are the Buick Enclave, Chevrolet Traverse, and GMC Acadia vehicles from the 2014 through 2017 model years with modules produced by ARC Automotive.
 Dealers will replace the airbag module.

-In a letter dated Thursday, ARC vice president for product integrity Steve Gold said the company "strongly disagrees" with the agency's tentative conclusion that a recall for 67 million airbags is necessary.
+In a letter dated Thursday in response to NHTSA, ARC vice president for product integrity Steve Gold said the company "strongly disagrees" with the agency's tentative conclusion that a recall for 67 million airbags is necessary.

 The letter criticized NHTSA, saying that the agency's request for a recall was "not based upon any objective technical or engineering conclusion regarding the existence of a defect" and that the "failures were anything other than occasional or isolated."